An energy-capacity inequality for Legendrian submanifolds: Introduction

+i.e.~a quantity that only involves the $C^0$-properties of the contact Hamiltonian.
+Unfortunately, we were unable to show this with our techniques. \end{rmk}

-assuming that the latter Reeb chords are transverse. \end{thm} We emphasize that the contact form $\alpha_-$ for which the obstruction is measured, and the contact form $\alpha$ for which the count is performed, need not be the same.
-One nontrivial consequence is that the result can be used as an obstruction to the existence of Lagrangian concordances (cylindrical cobordisms) inside symplectic cobordisms.
+One nontrivial consequence of Theorem \ref{thm:main} is that the result can be used as an obstruction to the existence of Lagrangian concordances (cylindrical cobordisms) inside symplectic cobordisms.
 We refer to Corollary \ref{cor:JoshLisa} below for the case of exact Lagrangian concordances embedded in the symplectization.
 In addition, note that Lagrangian concordances also arise naturally when we interpolate between two contact forms, as described by Example \ref{ex:conc}.
 In the case of a ``displaceable'' Legendrian embedding, we hence immediately conclude that: \begin{cor} Assume that

 is satisfied for the contact Hamiltonian $H_t,$ where all chords are assumed to be transverse.
 Then for any smooth function $f \colon Y \to (0,1],$ the contact form $\alpha_-:=e^f\alpha$ satisfies

 In particular, there exists either a contractible chord or orbit for the contact form $\alpha_-$ satisfying a fixed bound of its length. \end{cor}